OpenModelica/OpenModelica/UsersGuide/source/parametersensitivity.rst

     0 = -y* (mu2 -lambda2*x) - der(y);
   end LotkaVolterra;

-Also for the simulation it is needed to set ``ida`` as solver integration method and add a further simulation flag ``-idaSensitivity`` to calculate the parameter sensitivities during the normal simulation.
+Also for the simulation it is needed to set ``IDA`` as solver integration method and add a further simulation flag ``-idaSensitivity`` to calculate the parameter sensitivities during the normal simulation.